CBID program in The Philippines

-Gerald has learned how to run a small business as an electronic technician in the Philippines.
-Every year, CBM and local partners support thousands like Gerald to earn a living, access services and have a voice in their local communities, as part of our Community Based Inclusive Development (CBID) programs.
+Gerald learned how to run a small business as an electronic technician in the Philippines.
+Every year, CBM and local partners support thousands of people like Gerald to earn a living, access services and have a voice in their local communities, as part of our Community Based Inclusive Development (CBID) programs.

-The Top 8 Features of Community Based Inclusive Development Programs
+The top 8 features of Community Based Inclusive Development programs

-CBM Australia recently conducted an inquiry to better understand how Community Based Inclusive Development (CBID) happens, and how this is different according to country context.
+CBM Australia conducted an inquiry to better understand how CBID happens, and how this differs according to country.
 We looked at examples of how CBID has developed and is functioning in the Philippines, Nicaragua, Cameroon, Papua New Guinea and India.
 We noticed that, no matter the location, there are still some common threads:

-2. CBID works to improve systems –the focus here differs depending on the context, but there always needs to be a focus on engaging government to improve systems and policies.
+2. CBID works to improve systems.
+The focus here differs depending on the context, but there always needs to be a focus on engaging government to improve systems and policies.
 Starting points are usually with local governments.

-4. A CBID approach links to existing systems and services and tries to strengthen them, so that they are more disability inclusive.
+4. A CBID approach links to existing systems and services and tries to strengthen them so that they are more disability inclusive.
 CBID does not create parallel systems or set up alternative institutions.

 5. Non-Government Organisations are often the main instigators of CBID work.
-Formal and informal local networks are developed, so that families and individuals with disability are better supported by both local organisations, as well as neighbours and friends.
+Formal and informal local networks are developed, so that families and individuals with disabilities are better supported by both local organisations, as well as neighbours and friends.